 Dr. Manfred Minimair is Steier’s main mentor.
 “Joshua is one of my top students,” Minimair said.
 “Sponsored by Independent College Fund of New Jersey, he has been working with me and other students on a research project analyzing data from the SOPD, which has been very successful and highly rated at the final presentation this month.
 I have been very impressed by his enthusiasm as a researcher and lecturer.”

 Steier is also a part of the American Math Society and the Institute for Electrical Engineers.
-This summer, he obtained a prestigious internship with the FBI.
-He will be working with cyber security and apply what he has done with SOPD to a federal level.
+This summer, he obtained a prestigious internship with the United States Government.
+He will be working to apply what he has done with SOPD to a federal level.

 “I firmly believe that as humans we must grow and evolve,” Steier said.
 “We must strive to be better than we were yesterday, so we can better society.”